 When I am writing or creating a piece with text, I like to start with music.
 Music that fills my soul with light, love, and excitement but also with darkness, power, and adrenaline.
 I am talking about the climactic opera of Middle Earth!
 And I make no mistake, the soundtrack to J.R.R.
 Tolkien’s The Lord of the Rings, directed by Peter Jackson and composed by Howard Shore, is an Opera.
 If you watch the 18 plus hours of bonus material, Howard Shore says it himself.
 Because of that, the soundtracks have had everything I needed since I first heard the music soar in the cinema.
 It gives me peace, forgiveness, hope, and the courage to move forward, lift my head up and look to the beacons.

 What kind of hope and courage am I talking about?
-The kind of hope when it’s 9 pm on a Thursday, you are rushing to complete a show, and your boss yells at you in front of children, making you feel like a worthless piece of crap.
+The kind of hope when you are rushing to complete a show, and your boss yells at you, making you feel like a worthless piece of crap.
 But have no fear, for the Riders of Rohan have come to your aid and on the Fields of Pelennor are with you this day!
-The sun has risen to ride with them, and know that you no longer have to deal with that wrinkled old orc and her goblin ally.
+The sun has risen to ride with them, and know that you no longer have to deal with that wrinkled old orc and goblin allies.
 Yeah, I went there and quite frankly, I held back.
 For me, music is the overall diversity of sound, tone, and expression that gives me inspiration.
 There is just enough of everything.
 Whether it is from The Fellowship of the Rings energetic Khazad-Dum, or The Two Towers cinematic The Battle of the Hornburg, there is conflict, death and ruin.
 Perhaps it is from the final instalment of The Return of the Kings, which ends with a soft and calming Into the West sung by the lovely Annie Lennox.
 Every emotion can be reached while listening through these soundtracks.
 It depends on how I feel or what I choose to listen to that affects my work.
 For example, if I was listening to Concerning Hobbits, my text would have a sense of joy or peacefulness.
 While writing, I don’t think I would be able to stop smiling.

 What do I do if I’m not writing something down?
 If I’m creating a movement piece, small concert, a painting or even dinner, what do I do then?
 I watch someone else do it.
 The main reason why I do it is that I love watching and learning from other people, and it works.
 By thinking to myself, “I could do that, but more like this…” it allows me to have a sense of confidence but also have a strong foundation to go off of.
 Personally, I think all artists steal, and there is no shame in that.
 As artists, we are influenced by other artists’ work, and we see what they do, study it or try it out and then do what works best for us.
 We each have our own style, and we work hard to do so.
 If you think I’m wrong, watch The Hidden Fortress and then tell me what movie it reminds you of you must.
 Then you will see and understand what I mean.